 The laboratory has the following sample preparation equipment:

 - Carbon Coater Cressington 208C (shared with the Electron Microprobe Laboratory)

 - Qpol Vibro vibratory polisher

 - High resolution SE and BSE imaging of rock thin sections and 3D samples

 - Low vacuum capabilities for non-coated samples

 - Semi quantitative chemical analysis and mapping with EDS

-- EBSD crystal orientation measurements, fully integrated with EDS for simultaneous element analysis
+- EBSD and HR EBSD crystal orientation measurements, fully integrated with EDS for simultaneous element analysis

 - Cathodoluminescence imaging and spectral analyses